-- Convert to events centre. - Repair of the external envelope. - Removal of Squash Court and all recent additions. - Conservation and repair (where applicable) of existing historic elements. - Creation of a new accessible toilet and 2 unisex toilets. - Reinstatement of original levels on main gallery. - New floor finish in the main nave. - Installation of new lighting, heating and plant. - Amendment of existing levels to achieve compliance with Part M of the Building Regulations (regarding ensuring that people are able to access and use buildings and their facilities).
+- Convert to events centre. - Repair of the external envelope. - Removal of Squash Court and all recent additions. - Conservation and repair (where applicable) of existing historic elements. - Creation of a new accessible toilet and 2 unisex toilets. - Reinstatement of original levels on main gallery. - New floor finish in the main nave. - Installation of new lighting, heating and plant. - Amendment of existing levels to achieve compliance with part M Building Regulations (regarding DDA).